InCoder: A Generative Model for Code Infilling and Synthesis: Related Work

-\paragraph{Infilling Models} Many real-world applications require infilling sequences using left and right context, e.g., editing sentences~\cite{Shih2019XLEditorPS}, restoring ancient text~\cite{Assael2019RestoringAT}, and fixing bugs in source code.
-Unfortunately, standard left-to-right language models cannot directly infill text, and popular masked language models are mainly trained to infill very short spans~\cite{chan2019kermit,BERT,t5,roziere2021dobf}.
-Recent work addresses this by changing model architectures, inference procedures, and training objectives~\cite{Aghajanyan2022cm,stern2019insertion,west2020reflective,HTLM1}.
-Most related to our approach is the work of Donahue et al.~\cite{donahue-etal-2020-enabling} and CM3~\cite{Aghajanyan2022cm}, who train left-to-right language models to fill in masked token segments of varying lengths; and the work of Alon et al.~\citep{alon2020structural}, who train an infilling-capable, AST-structured generative model of code on a smaller scale.
-In addition, concurrent to our work, OpenAI released an API\footnote{\url{https://openai.com/blog/gpt-3-edit-insert/}} that enables code and text infilling, although their models are not open-sourced and the technical details are not public.
+\paragraph{Infilling Models} Many real-world applications require infilling sequences using left and right context, e.g., editing sentences~\citep{Shih2019XLEditorPS}, restoring ancient text~\citep{Assael2019RestoringAT}, and fixing bugs in source code.
+Unfortunately, standard left-to-right language models cannot directly infill text, and popular masked language models are mainly trained to infill very short spans~\citep{chan2019kermit,BERT,t5,roziere2021dobf}.
+Recent work addresses this by changing model architectures, inference procedures, and training objectives~\citep{Aghajanyan2022cm,stern2019insertion,west2020reflective,HTLM1}.
+Most related to our approach is the work of \citet{donahue-etal-2020-enabling} and CM3~\citep{Aghajanyan2022cm}, who train left-to-right language models to fill in masked token segments of varying lengths; and the work of \citet{alon2020structural}, who train an infilling-capable, AST-structured generative model of code on a smaller scale.
+In addition, concurrent to our work, OpenAI developed a fill-in-the-middle (FIM) training objective similar to the causal masking objective we use, trained code models with it, and evaluated on the HumanEval infilling tasks we introduce here \citep{bavarian2022efficient}.
+Similar to our findings in \autoref{sec:ablations}, they find that the infilling capability does not adversely affect left-to-right performance.
+Our objective, in contrast, allows infilling multiple regions of code, and we demonstrate the benefits of infilling across a broader range of natural programming tasks.

 \paragraph{Machine Learning for Code Assistance} There is an extensive literature on using machine learning models to aid human programmers.
-This includes methods to infer variable types~\cite{pradel2020typewriter,wei2020lambdanet}, generate unit tests~\cite{evosuite}, repair programs ~\cite{gupta2017deepfix, yasunaga2020graph, Chen2021SequenceRSL, Yasunaga2021BreakItFixItUL}, and verify program correctness~\cite{Ryan2020CLN2INVLL}.
-Our InCoder model can infill arbitrary spans of code, which allows it to naturally complete many of the above tasks in one unified zero-shot approach.
+This includes methods to infer variable types~\citep{pradel2020typewriter,wei2020lambdanet}, generate unit tests~\citep{evosuite}, repair programs ~\citep{gupta2017deepfix, yasunaga2020graph, Chen2021SequenceRSL, Yasunaga2021BreakItFixItUL}, and verify program correctness~\citep{Ryan2020CLN2INVLL}.
+Our model can infill arbitrary spans of code, allowing it to complete many of these tasks, as well as perform standard left-to-right generation, in a single approach.